vippsas/vipps-woocommerce/README.txt

 To use the plugin you need to do the following:

 1. Download and activate the plugin from this GitHub repository or Wordpress.org
-2. Enable the Vipps Recurring Payments ("Vipps faste betalinger") payment method in WooCommerce: `Settings` -> `Payments (Betalinger)`.
+2. Enable the Vipps MobilePay Recurring Payments payment method in WooCommerce: `Settings` -> `Payments`.
-3. Click "Manage" on the Vipps Recurring Payments payment method
+3. Click "Manage" on the Vipps MobilePay Recurring Payments payment method
-4. Proceed to "Retrieving Vipps API Keys" below
+4. Proceed to "Retrieving Vipps MobilePay API Keys" below

-= Retrieving Vipps API Keys =
+= Retrieving Vipps MobilePay API Keys =

-The documentation for retrieving your Vipps API Keys can be found [here](https://developer.vippsmobilepay.com/docs/getting-started/#get-your-credentials).
+The documentation for retrieving your Vipps MobilePay API Keys can be found [here](https://developer.vippsmobilepay.com/docs/getting-started/#get-your-credentials).

 = Configuration of the plugin =